vralle/html-bundler-webpack-plugin/README.md

 ```

 You can omit the loader in Webpack `modules.rules`.
-If the `HtmlBundlerPlugin.loader` is not configured, the plugin add it with default options automatically.
+If the `HtmlBundlerPlugin.loader` is not configured,
+the plugin add it with default options automatically.

 The default loader handles HTML files and `EJS`-like templates.

 > [!NOTE]
 >
-> It is recommended to define all loader options in the [`loaderOptions`](#option-loader-options) by the plugin options
+> It is recommended to define all loader options
+> in [`loaderOptions`](#option-loader-options) by the plugin options
 > to keep the webpack config clean and smaller.

 > [!WARNING]
 >
 > The plugin works only with the own loader `HtmlBundlerPlugin.loader`.
 > Do not use another loader.
-> This loader replaces the functionality of `html-loader` and many other template loaders.
+> This loader replaces the functionality of `html-loader`
+> and many other template loaders.

-<a id="loader-option-sources" name="loader-option-sources"></a>
+<a name="loader-option-sources"></a>

 ### `sources`

 > [!NOTE]
 >
-> Since the `v4.18.0` is available new syntax, the [sources](#option-sources) option should be defined directly in the plugin option to simplify the config.
+> Since the `v4.18.0` is available new syntax, the [sources](#option-sources) option
+> should be defined directly in the plugin option to simplify the config.

 Type: